Huegoxaga/notes/finance/related-concepts.md

   - Income Statement, the net income is calculated first
   - Changes in Equity, the net income from the income statement is required here
   - Balance Sheet, The retained earnings from changes in equity will be used here as a part of the onwers' equity
-  - Statement of Cashflows, The changes in cash between two balance sheets can be elaborated here
+  - Statement of cash flows, The changes in cash between two balance sheets can be elaborated here
     - The indirect method also needs the net income

 ### Income Statement